The Different Types of Silver Investment

 Let’s look at each one of those in turn;

 As the name suggests, various physical silver investments are real, tangible pieces of silver which can be delivered or stored in a vault.
 One of the main advantages of physical silver investment is that there’s no counterparty risk involved.
-The silver has an intrinsic value according to its silver content so it’s value can never fall to zero.
+The silver has an intrinsic value according to its silver content so its value can never fall to zero.
 Access to the silver can be instantaneous if kept at home, so you’re not reliant on any third party transactions.

 One of the major motivations to own silver as an investment is to hedge against market downturns and paper asset collapses, like 2008’s credit crunch.
 It makes sense then that physical silver most appropriately negates the very paper risk you’re trying to avoid.

-Quality of coins is predictable with a refined and practised manufacturing process.
+The quality of coins is predictable with a refined and practised manufacturing process.
 Just as importantly, the coins features are always stamped onto the coin, such as purity, year of issue and face value.

 Uncirculated coins are in perfect condition and can be bought at relatively low premiums due to mass production.
 Limited issue coins are also available which command higher premiums and can rise in value quicker than standard issue coins.